azharshaikh7898/multiplayer-sync-assignment--/ARCHITECTURE.md

   (see below), broadcast.
 For `latency`: pure relay, no state update.
 - `sweepDeadClients()` / `markAlive()`: heartbeat-driven cleanup

+**Bug found and fixed during development:** the heartbeat sweep in `server.ts` originally iterated `roomId` once per *client connection* rather than once per *distinct room*, which meant `sweepDeadClients()` ran multiple times per tick whenever a room had more than one client.
+The second call in the same tick saw every client's `isAlive` flag already `false` from the first call (no time had passed for a real pong to arrive), and force-disconnected the entire room, every ~15 seconds.
+Symptom in testing: all clients in a shared room got kicked and had to reconnect on a fixed ~15s cycle, even though nothing was actually wrong with their connections.
+Fixed by deduping room IDs into a `Set` before sweeping, so each room is swept exactly once per tick regardless of how many clients are in it.

 **Conflict reconciliation (bonus), added to `handleAction`:** before broadcasting a `reaction`, the room checks its `recentReactions` buffer (pruned by age on every call) for any entry within 50px and 300ms of